ambro034/Policy_Depth_and_Width/README.md

 # Policy_Depth_and_Width
-## Python functions for evaluating the the depth and with of policy change.
+## Python functions for evaluating the the depth and with of policy change *IN GOOGLE COLAB*.

 Paper Citation: Ambrose, G. and Gregoire-Zawilski, M., Mapping Measurement to Theory in Policy Evolution: A Case of Net Metering Policies of the United States.
 Policy Studies Journal, https://doi.org/10.1111/psj.70133.